Every fleet has unique goals and needs, but there are ten features that contribute to a successful fleet maintenance program.

 2. Top-Tier Technicians

-At the core of every effective fleet maintenance program is a team of top-tier technicians.
+All effective fleet maintenance programs work with top-tier technicians.
 Automotive technology continuously evolves.
 A generational shift is pushing younger men and women away from traditional skilled trade professionals.
 And there is a growing need for specialized certifications.

 Because of these challenges, embracing online tools and utilizing a focused hiring team can help recruit top talent.
 Not only to hire new technicians but to keep monitoring employee job satisfaction in order to retain the best and brightest technicians.